Choosing a Website Builder

 Consider the Software Features

-There are a lot of highly rated website builders to compare & choose from, but your best option will depend on the features that matter most to you.
+There are a lot of great website builders to compare & choose from, but your best option will depend on the features that matter most to you.
 For instance, Wix and Squarespace are excellent options for users who desire absolute simplicity.
 Web.com and GoDaddy both offer excellent stock images and photo editing tools.
 Squarespace and Shopify are equipped with world-class shopping cart solutions.

 If you’re just looking for a quality hosting platform that works with WordPress or another preferred CMS, you might favor iPage or FatCow.